darkoverlordofdata/entitas-ooc/readme.md

 # ShmupWarz

+### libs
+libraries written using ooc are consumed from source, not binary.
+This reduces dependancies.
+No extra dll for entitas or libsdx

+### extend
 OC allows adding extension method to existing object classes.

-One aspect not working is that I cannot cast to an external type from an extend.
+I cannot cast to an external type from an extend.
 So I need to unpack components to work with them:

         position := e position as PositionComponent